uchihai/holbertonschool-zero_day/0x03-git/README.md

-# Welcome to my proyect!
+#  It’s time to code!

-welcome to my first holberton school project